-The student must earn a passing grade, as evidenced by a high school transcript or college transcript\, on any LEAapproved concurrent enrollment course consistent with the student's goals and career plans.
+The student must earn a passing grade, as evidenced by a high school transcript or college transcript, on any approved concurrent enrollment course consistent with the student's goals and career plans.
+The course must be an LEA-approved, credit-bearing non-remedial course.